Alaiing/WizardOfWor2023/README.md

 # WizardOfWor2023
 A remake of the Atari 2600 version of Wizard of Wor.
-As it was.
+As it was (more or less).

 Framework: MonoGame (https://www.monogame.net/)

-Made (mostly) live on https://twitch.tv/alaiing
+Made live on https://twitch.tv/alaiing, hence the sometimes quick and dirty code :D